ading2210/website-rewrite/src/blog/posts/chrome_sandbox_escape.md

 And that's the final piece of the exploit chain working.
 This race condition relies on the fact that the inspected page and the devtools page are different processes.
 When the navigation to the WebUI occurs in the inspected page, there is a small window of time before the devtools page realizes and disables the API.
 If `inspectedWindow.reload()` is called within this interval of time, the reload request will end up on the WebUI page.

 ## Putting it All Together
 Now that I had all of the steps of the exploit working, I began putting together the proof of concept code.
-To recap, this POC has to to the following:
+To recap, this POC has to do the following:

 1. Use the race condition in `chrome.devtools.inspectedWindow.reload()` to execute a JS payload on `chrome://policy`
 2. That payload calls `sendWithPromise("setLocalTestPolicies", policy)` to set custom user policies.